-If special circumstances require a student to withdraw from a course or courses after the published deadline, the student may appeal to the Registrar for permission to withdraw and receive a refund for the course or courses in which he/she was enrolled.
+If special circumstances require a student to withdraw after the published deadline, the student may appeal to the Registrar for permission to withdraw.
 Withdrawing from a course may have future financial consequences or may affect their eligibility or continued receipt of financial aid.
-All students receiving financial aid, scholarship aid, or veterans' educational benefits should talk to a Financial Aid Office representative (or Veterans's Coordinator, if appropriate) BEFORE withdrawing from a course.
+All students receiving financial aid, scholarship aid, or veterans' educational benefits should talk to a Financial Aid Office representative (or Veteran's Coordinator, if appropriate) BEFORE withdrawing from a course.
 Students who withdraw from a course do not receive a refund of course fees.
 Refunds are NOT authorized for changes in work schedule or for enrollment status changes due to illegal activities.